CafeVariomeUoL/EPND/README.md

 <h3 id="-catalogs-filters-description-"> Catalogs Filters Description </h3>

-**Disease or Disorder**: All rare diseases that are associated **within a catalog**.
+**Disease or Disorder**: All  diseases that are associated **within a catalog**.
 It corresponds to the `dcat:theme` property of the Resource Metadata Schema.
 The values follow CURIE syntax and use the `ordo:` prefix.

 **Phenotype**: HPO terms of all phenotypes observed **within a catalog** of rare disease resources.
 The values follow CURIE syntax and use the `HP:` prefix.